ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter25.md

 Then he went on, “How about you recite a few rules to help me remember them?”

-Lán WàngJī’s ears turned red as he realised that it was impossible for him to recite the rules while making love to Wèi WúXiàn.
+Lán WàngJī’s ears suddenly turned red; he just realised that he was unable to recite the rules while he was making love to Wèi WúXiàn.

 “Try to remember them by yourself,” Lán WàngJī thundered.
 Then he added, “If you don’t recite the rules, you will be punished.”

 Putting his words into action, Lán WàngJī pulled his manhood so as to position the head midway out around the opening of Wèi WúXiàn’s hole and was ready to give the punishment.

-Having Lán WàngJī’s huge stuff staying still was more unbearable for Wèi WúXiàn than when he got pounded hard.
+Having Lán WàngJī’s huge stuff not moving inside him was more unbearable for Wèi WúXiàn than when he got pounded hard.
 So, he had no other choice but to try hard to recollect the few rules from yesterday.

 He began, “The Buddhist scriptures teach, ‘You have to be honest and respectful, cautious with your words and deeds, always having a moral conduct.’”